 All participants consumed all of the HN and LN drinks.

-Control subjects: High nutrient vs low nutrient drinks
+Control subjects: High nutrient versus low nutrient drinks

 In the control group, the mean Global Dyspepsia Score (Figure 2) and the mean global abdominal score (Figure 3) did not differ significantly after the two drinks.

-Irritable bowel syndrome patients and controls: High nutrient vs low nutrient drinks
+IBS patients and controls: High nutrient versus low nutrient drinks

 IBS patients reported significantly higher Global Dyspepsia Scores after both the HN and LN drinks compared to controls.
-In the patients, compared to the LN drink, the mean Global Dyspepsia Score after the HN drink was higher (up to P = 0.016) from 45 to 120 min after the drink (Figure 2): This was a general effect (Table 3), as nausea, regurgitation and epigastric bloating were each significantly greater after the HN drink.
+In the patients, compared to the LN drink, the mean Global Dyspepsia Score after the HN drink was higher (up to P = 0.016) from 45 to 120 min after the drink (Figure 2).
+This was a general effect (Table 3), as nausea, regurgitation, and epigastric bloating were each significantly greater after the HN drink.

 In the patients, the mean Global Abdominal Score during 24 h after the drinks was not significantly different between the HN and LN drinks, the greatest difference being at 8 h (3.4 vs 0.9, P = 0.082) (Figure 3).
 Notably, neither of the drinks had any impact on bowel function or stool consistency.